How the Digital Yuan Could Impact China and the World Economy

 The Bottom Line on the Digital Yuan

-With all of the government control that comes with it, one would assume there would be some backlash.
+With all of the government control that comes with it, one would assume there would be some backlash to this new form of currency.
 But China has marketed its digital yuan as a tool to weaken American sanctions and the dollar while internationalizing the yuan.
 And by all accounts, it appears to be working.

 “Anything that threatens the dollar is a national security issue.
-This threatens the dollar over the long term,” John Lipsky of the Atlantic Council recently told the Wall Street Journal.
+This threatens the dollar over the long term,” Josh Lipsky of the Atlantic Council recently told The Wall Street Journal.
 What comes next is anyone’s guess.
-But we’re curious if this will speed up or slow down U.S. efforts to create a digital dollar of its own.
+But we’re curious to see if whatever happens will speed up or slow down the U.S.’s efforts to create a digital dollar of its own.

 If you’d like to keep up on all things digital money, we suggest signing up for the Manward Financial Digest e-letter.
 In it, founder Andy Snyder unpacks all of the investing news that’s shaping tomorrow’s markets and investing opportunities.